Salsatore89/linux-server-udacity-project/README.md

 # Linux Server Configuration - Udacity Project
-## Get your server.✅
+## Get your server.
 1. Start a new Ubuntu Linux server instance on Amazon Lightsail.
-There are full details on setting up your Lightsail instance on the next page.
+There are full details on setting up your Lightsail instance on the next page.✅

 ![](img/instance2.png)